agamtomar/USGS_2018_02/Point_to_Point/exercises/exercise-01.md

 - Each process generates a sequence of N random numbers.
 - Rank 0 writes it's numbers to a file.
-- Rank 1 sends its numbers to Rank 0, and Rank 0 computes the dot product of the two vectors
+- Rank 1 sends its numbers to Rank 0, and Rank 0 computes the dot product of the two vectors.
 - While Rank 0 computes the dot product, Rank 1 appends its random numbers to the file created by Rank 0.

 The result should be a file containing a list of 2N random numbers, but there is a problem.
 Unless N is very large, the program seems to crash randomly, working somtimes, but not others.

+Can you identify and correct the issue?

-The program is called with the syntax: mpiexec -np 2./ex1.out -N 10
+The program is called with the syntax: mpiexec -np 2 ./ex1.out -N 10

 In this example, the output would be stored in a file named Numbers_N10.